h-larsson/IMAM_TDDMRG/README.md

   <summary><code>mrci</code> (optional)</summary>
   <strong>Default</strong>: <code>None</code>
   <br>
   If given the format-conforming value, it prompts an MRCI calculation using MPS.
 The format is a dictionary with two entries, <code>'nactive2'</code> and <code>'order'</code>. <code>'nactive2'</code> specifies the number of the excitation orbitals. <code>'nactive2':10</code> means that the last 10 orbitals of the nCAS active orbitals are considered to be the excitation orbitals. <code>'order'</code> specifies the excitation order.
-Currently, the available options for <code>'order'</code> is 1, 2, and 3, representing single, single-double, and single-double-triple excitations, respectively.
+Currently, the available options for <code>'order'</code> are 1, 2, and 3, representing single, single-double, and single-double-triple excitations, respectively.
 </details>